Present Participle Clause

 - The person (who will be) serving you is my friend.

-Point 4: The present participle can represent adjective clauses in past, present and future simple tenses.
+Point 4: The present participle can replace adjective clauses in the past, present, or future simple tense.

 - The man that manages the store is my friend.